 I got a few specimen from my mother, who, at the time, had an allotment garden where little wallflower seedlings sprung up everywhere.
 That was also the first place were I ever encountered them and were I instantly fell in love with their colorful variety.

-The little seedling which ended up establishing their own wallflower lineage at “De Schuilplaats” were not the first of my wallflower transplantation experiments.
-Prior to this 2011 expirement, I tried establishing a wall flower transplantation in my father's garden in Eelde, both seeds as well as seedlings.
-Only one pair of seedlings took hold there for a while, until my father's Ecuadorian father in law mistook it for a weed.
+The little seedlings which ended up establishing their own wallflower lineage at “De Schuilplaats” were not the first of my wallflower transplantation experiments.
+Prior to this 2011 expirement, I tried establishing a wall flower transplantation in my father’s garden in Eelde, trying both seeds and seedlings.
+Only one pair of seedlings took hold there, for a while, until my father’s Ecuadorian father in law mistook it for a weed.
 (Only recently did I start to think about the particular places in which these two seedlings survived for a while, but more about habitat selection later…)

-Not at “De Schuilplaats”.
+At “De Schuilplaats”, things went much better.
 After a difficult start, during which some of the propagule dried out dispite the occassional watering, the wallflowers in the walls started thriving, no longer requiring any care.
 Encouraged, I planted some more seedlings and sowed a few handfulls of seeds.
 Then, after as little as one growing season, the biggest flowering speciment sported its own seeds.

 But, also at “De Schuilplaats”, I had previously tried sowing seeds, none of which germinated.
 So there has already been some Propagule pressure before I successfully transplanted some seedlings, but apparently not sufficiently so to result in the successful establishment of this locally foreign species.
 (The Romans probably already introduced wallflowers to The Netherlands some 2000 years ago.)